-Through education, one acquires knowledge and through knowledge, one acquires power.
-But beginning of this process is to bring about awareness, in this case, of social concerns that are often avoided or not spoken about at all because of their disturbing nature.
-Through the interplay of bold, yet static images, and the moving images of the matrix screens, viewers will be enticed to explore further, to understand the issues, and to go forward towards a reasonable and just solution to these problems.
+Through education, one acquires knowledge, and through understanding, one receives power.
+The beginning of this process is to bring about awareness, in this case, of social concerns that are often avoided or not spoken about because of their disturbing nature.
+Through the interplay of bold yet static images and the moving images of the matrix screens, viewers will be enticed to explore further, understand the issues, and go forward towards a reasonable and just solution to these problems.

-Using art as a social statement to explore sensitive social issues in a provocative but non-violent way or a non-offense way in order to raise awareness to the issues at hand, to express feelings about social concerns within our world that are often avoided or not spoken about because of their disturbing nature to make a powerful impact, and to use thought provoking imagery and strong symbols to address or express controversial or pressing social issues.
+Using art as a social statement to explore sensitive social issues in a provocative but non-violent way or a non-offense way.
+To raise awareness of the matters at hand and express feelings about social concerns within our world that are often avoided or not spoken.
+Because of their disturbing nature, they make a powerful impact and use thought-provoking imagery and potent symbols to address or express controversial or pressing social issues.

-Art has the power to manifest or to reveal ones deepest feelings and emotions about pressing social issues with sincere expression from the heart and to raise awareness and educate with caution and respect.
+Art has the power to manifest or to reveal one’s deepest feelings and emotions.
+Pressing social issues with sincere expression from the heart and raising awareness and educating with caution and respect.
 The power of art is to inspire social and cultural changes and to evoke a reaction from viewers that can encourage a dialogue for possible solutions to pressing and painfully issues

 An educational hand-out will be available during the exhibition.